erjosito/azure-networking-lab/README.md

 **Figure 8.** LBs in front and behind the NVAs

 Note that in the case of an NVA with a single interface, the answer to the question about on which interface the answer to the probe goes is trivial, but in this lab we represent it to illustrate the most frequent situation where 3rd-pary firewalls have separate internal and external interfaces.

+Another fact relevant for this architecture is the lack of support for HA ports for external Load Balancers.
+The rationale behind this is that you typically want to lock down the ports on which your VMs are exposed to the public Internet.
+Therefore, opening up all ports on an external Load Balancer and redirecting to a server farm is not something that would be recommended.

 As it can be seen in the figure, there are several issues that need to be figured out.